MadeOfBees/MadeOfBees/README.md

 - 👋 Hi, I’m @MadeOfBees
 - 👀 I’m interested in skill toys/flashlights/naps
-- 🌱 I’m currently learning full stack programming.
+- 🌱 I’m currently learning full stack web development.

 <!---
 MadeOfBees/MadeOfBees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.